This is how contracting

 03

-At closing, the market benchmark is sealed
+At closing, the market benchmark is signed in the Procurement File

-Sealed benchmark · Immutable · Patent Pending USPTO
+Benchmark signed in the Procurement File · Immutable · Patent Pending USPTO

 04